When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

-Now, we consider the DDR, see Fig. \ref{Figure1}.
+Now, we consider the \ac{DDR}, see Fig. \ref{Figure1}.
 This robot has two conventional wheels, of radii $r$, which are actuated by separate motors.
-The horizontal position of the DDR is determined by the point $\mathbf{p}$ located in the center of the line linking the points of contact of both wheels with the floor.
+The horizontal position of the \ac{DDR} is determined by the point $\mathbf{p}$ located in the center of the line linking the points of contact of both wheels with the floor.
 The distance between these points is $2b$.
 A third unactuated wheel making contact with the floor at point $\mathbf{q}$ provides mechanical stability; it is chosen so that it does not impose any kinematic constraints.
-The corresponding kinematic model for the DDR is \cite{Rob5}:
+The corresponding kinematic model for the \ac{DDR} is \cite{Rob5}:

-where $\omega_R\in\mathbb{R}$ and $\omega_L\in\mathbb{R}$ are the angular speeds of the right and left wheels, $x$ and $y$ are the $\mathrm{x}$ and $\mathrm{y}$ positions of the DDR, and $\theta$ is its orientation.
-The model input vector in (\ref{kin:DDR}) is two dimensional, while the DDR configuration (i.e. the output vector) is three dimensional.
-This implies that the DDR translational velocity (i.e. $[\dot{x},\ \dot{y}]$) and its angular speed $\dot{\theta}$ cannot be controlled independently.
-The DDR translational speed (i.e. the magnitude of the DDR translational velocity) and its angular speed are expressed as:
+where $\omega_R\in\mathbb{R}$ and $\omega_L\in\mathbb{R}$ are the angular speeds of the right and left wheels, $x$ and $y$ are the $\mathrm{x}$ and $\mathrm{y}$ positions of the \ac{DDR}, respectively, and $\theta$ is its orientation.
+The model input vector in (\ref{kin:DDR}) is two dimensional, while the \ac{DDR} configuration (i.e. the output vector) is three dimensional.
+This implies that the \ac{DDR} translational velocity (i.e. $[\dot{x},\ \dot{y}]$) and its angular speed $\dot{\theta}$ cannot be controlled independently.
+The \ac{DDR} translational speed (i.e. the magnitude of the \ac{DDR} translational velocity) and its angular speed are expressed as:

-Note that the DDR model can also be modelled by the unicycle's kinematic model (\ref{kin:uni}).
-To see this, let $[\mathrm{x},\,\mathrm{y}]$ in (\ref{kin:uni}) represent the middle point in the axis linking both wheels (i.e., $\mathbf{p}$ in Fig. \ref{Figure1}) of the DDR.
-Then, we combine the expressions for the angular and translational speeds (\ref{kin:diff}) with (\ref{kin:uni}).
-This results in the DDR kinematic model (\ref{kin:DDR}).
-Hence, the DDR can be considered as a {\it virtual unicycle}.
-The difference between representing the DDR with (\ref{kin:DDR}) and with (\ref{kin:uni}) is that the first models the DDR motion as a function of the wheels' speed, while the other models the DDR motion as a function of its angular and translational speeds.
+Note that while the model (\ref{kin:DDR}) is not invertible, the model (\ref{kin:diff}) is invertible.
+This implies that we can fully set independently the angular speed and translational speed of the robot, but we cannot fully set independently its angular speed and its translational velocity.

-The car-like robot has two rear conventional wheels which are mechanically coupled to the same motor, and also has two conventional steerable front wheels which mechanically coupled.
-The kinematic model of this WMR is \cite{Rob4}:
+{ Another common WMR is the car-like robot.
+It has two rear conventional wheels which are mechanically coupled to the same motor, and also has two conventional steerable front wheels which are mechanically coupled.
+Its kinematic model is described in \cite{Rob4}.}

-Just as the DDR can be considered a {\it virtual unicycle}, the car-like robot can also be considered as a {\it virtual bicycle} \cite{bookR1} and can be modelled as such.